 The Labour Tribunal may order the compulsory reinstatement or re-engagement of an employee who has been unreasonably and unlawfully dismissed without the need to first secure the employer's agreement.
 Prior to 19 October 2018, both an employer and employee's consent was required to make such an order.

 If the employer does not reinstate or re-engage an employee as required by the order, the employer must pay a penalty to the employee, in addition to any termination payments (as described below), amounting to three times the employee's average monthly wages (subject to a ceiling of HK$72,500).
 The employer commits an offence if he or she wilfully and without reasonable excuse fails to pay the further sum.

-If there is an underlying risk of an allegation that termination was for a discriminatory reason then care should be exercised, as there is no upper limit on damages in such claims.
-In Hong Kong, discrimination is unlawful on the grounds of sex, marital or family status, pregnancy, disability or race.
+If there is an underlying risk of an allegation that termination was for a discriminatory reason, then care should be exercised, as there is no upper limit on damages in such claims.
+In Hong Kong, discrimination is unlawful on the grounds of sex, marital or family status, pregnancy, breastfeeding, disability or race.

-While no statutory protections apply to an employee's sexuality, in June 2019, the Hong Kong Court of Final Appeal unanimously delivered its second landmark ruling in favour of the LGBT+ community, affirming that same-sex couples who are legally married overseas (same-sex marriage is not currently lawful in Hong Kong) are entitled to the same spousal employment and tax benefits enjoyed by heterosexual married couples in the circumstances under consideration.5 This decision will particularly be significant to employers who frequently hire employees from overseas.
+While no statutory protections apply to an employee's sexuality, in June 2019, the Hong Kong Court of Final Appeal unanimously delivered its second landmark ruling in favour of the LGBT+ community, affirming that same-sex couples who are legally married overseas (same-sex marriage is not currently lawful in Hong Kong) are entitled to the same spousal employment and tax benefits enjoyed by heterosexual married couples in the circumstances under consideration.5 This decision will be particularly significant to employers who frequently hire employees from overseas.

 In principle, there is no impediment to obtaining a full release from an employee against all employment liabilities.
 The level of payment to be made under any release agreement will depend upon the individual circumstances of the matter.